A complete guide to Microsoft Exchange retention policies

-Exchange Retention is the ability to retain and delete information in exchange online.
+Exchange Retention is the ability to retain and delete information in Microsoft Exchange Online.
 There are two ways that you can do this.

 - Messaging Retention Management (MRM), which helps you keep, archive, and delete information in exchange mailboxes.
 This approach works for both Exchange Online and Exchange on-premise for versions 2010, 2013, 2016, and 2019.

 - Office 365 Retention Labels and Retention Policies functionality that is available in the security and compliance center.
 This method uses a unified label to manage retention, deletion, disposition reviews, event-based retention, and more.
 You can use this for Exchange Online and other Office 365 services.

 It’s important to note that both of these methods can work together, and you don’t have to choose one or the other.
 In this presentation, we are going to be covering messaging retention management.